mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 {{fig-chainoftrust}} illustrates the Chain of Trust.
 The Hardware Root of Trust (RoT) measures the integrity of the Trusted Execution Environment (TEE) or OS.
 The TEE, acting as a transitive verifier, subsequently measures the AI Agent's model binaries and policy configurations.
 The resulting EAT token reflects this hierarchy using nested submodules, ensuring that the `ai-model-hash` is reported by a trusted parent rather than the agent itself.

 To clarify the hierarchical trust relationships in multi-owner attestation scenarios, {{fig-trustHierarchy}} illustrates the binding of components across hardware, runtime, and AI model layers.
-Each layer is attested by a distinct owner and represented as a nested submodule within the top-level EAT per RFC 9711 Section 4.2.18.
+Each layer is attested by a distinct owner and represented as a nested submodule within the top-level EAT per {{RFC 9711, Section 4.2.18}}.

 ~~~~
 +-----------------------------------------------------------------+